What are betting odds?

 Finally, Fractional Odds

-Called British Odds, UK Odds, or Conventional Odds, Fractional Odds are popular in the Great Britain and are often used at Horseracing .
+Called British Odds, UK Odds, or Conventional Odds, Fractional Odds are popular in the Great Britain.
+UK is a country where bookmakers first appeared.
+And to this day, she is a trendsetter.
+The coefficient here has a fractional spelling.
 Chances quote the total which will soon be paid out – if they win – comparative with their own stake.

 Bournemouth takes on Manchester United from the EPL